15 Scams in Thailand and How to Avoid Them

 Main nightlife street in Phuket

-As you can imagine, as a woman I have never entered these places, but I know people who he had to pay between 1000 and 2000 baht (26.13 and 52.40 euros / 28.65 and 57.31 USD) for a beer and let them leave.
+As you can imagine, being a woman, I've never entered these places, but I know people who've had to pay between 1000 and 2000 baht (25.4 and 50.7 euros) just for a beer in order to be allowed to leave.

 bangkok at night